The Wrong Way to Grow Your Career

 Use Quarterly OKRs for your career like a startup.
 This proves a repeatable system, lowers management needs, and builds a data-backed story that justifies a premium offer.

-By using business language (OKRs), you gain Cognitive Ease, transitioning from an "applicant" to an "internal peer."
+Using the language of business outcomes (OKRs) gives you Cognitive Ease in interviews and performance conversations, shifting you from "applicant" to "internal peer."
 Lower perceived risk always means a higher price tag.

 Cruit Modules for Information-Gain Framework